ardalis/AspNetCoreLabs/TestingAndData/instructions.md

 }
     ```

-1. Integration tests use instances of ``HttpClient``, which are created from a ``TestServer``.
+1. Integration tests use instances of ``HttpClient``, which are creatd from a ``TestServer``.
 You can do this in each test, but that tends to get repetitive, so the last helper class you need is a "TestClientFactory":

     ```c#
 using System.IO;